A Mindfulness App for Daily Prompts That Stay Light

 A mindfulness bell app is best when you want a sound-based cue, not content-heavy coaching.
 The bell rings, you pause, and you bring attention back to what is happening now.

 This style suits people who already know what to practice.
-You might hear the bell, place both feet on the tile, and take one steady breath before returning to the task.
+You might hear a soft bell, rest your attention on the warm coffee mug in your palms, and take one steady breath before returning to the task.
 Examples include Lotus Bud on iOS and many mindfulness bell apps on Android.
 They are intentionally simple.

 Best for